 In recent times, a name that has become popular for some solid life advice is Jordan Peterson.

 If you’ve headed to bookstores or YouTube for life lessons in the last few years, chances are you already know Jordan Peterson.
-If you don’t, here’s a little about him.
+If you don’t have, here’s a little about him.

 Who is Jordan Peterson?